-American University of Antigua College of Medicine Appoints Dr. Samuel LeBaron as Executive Dean of Basic Sciences
+American University of Antigua College of Medicine Appoints Dr. Samuel LeBaron as Executive Dean of Preclinical Sciences

 Dr. LeBaron, Professor Emeritus of Family Medicine, spent more than ten years as the Director of Education in Family and Community Medicine at Stanford University College of Medicine and served on the faculty for 25 years.
 While at Stanford, he focused on improving medical school education and spearheaded the first course on Integrative Medicine.